michaelgpearce/coinmux/README.md

 Coinmux in P2P mode requires external access to ports 14141 TCP and UDP.
 If you are behind a firewall and your router supports UPNP, these ports will be opened for you automatically, otherwise you must manually allow access to these ports.

 To begin, check to see if there are available CoinJoins already on the network.
-If not, Coinmux will create one automatically.
+If not, Coinmux will create one automatically when you start a CoinJon.

 ```
 ./bin/coinmux --list